linq2js/azux/readme.md

 # Azux

-100 lines of code state management that is inspired on unstated-next
+A small state management that is inspired on unstated-next

 ## Install